bahamat/cf-primer/cf-primer.md

 The policy files are distributed from `/var/cfengine/masterfiles` on the server (also known as the `policy_hub`).

-Clients copy policy files from `/var/cfengine/masterfiles` on the server to `/var/cfengine/inputs` on each host.
-CFEngine reads policy out of `/var/cfengine/inputs` when it runs (even on the server).
+Clients copy policy files from `/var/cfengine/masterfiles` on the server to `/var/cfengine/inputs`.
+CFEngine binaries read policy out of `/var/cfengine/inputs`.

 <div style="text-align:center">![](policy_propagation.png)</div>